-You have eight jaw muscles: two pairs of large ones on the outside of your head (the masseters and temporalises) and four small ones inside your mouth (two medial pterygoids and two lateral pterygoids).
+You have nine jaw muscles: two pairs of large ones on the outside of your head (the masseters and temporalises), four small ones inside your mouth (two medial pterygoids and two lateral pterygoids), and one in the floor of your mouth (digastric).

 Any of them can get trigger points.

 What is a trigger point?
-It’s unhealthy muscle tissue that causes pain.
+It’s unhealthy muscle tissue that causes pain that can occur locally to the trigger point or at some distance — referred pain.

 Healthy muscle tissue is made of bundles of fibers that run in the same direction.
 This tissue is pliable.
+It contains fluid.
 It stretches or contracts when you move.

 A trigger point is a spot where the muscle tissue has lost its pliability.
-A massage therapist may feel that the fibers in a particular spot feel hard, creating a small nodule.
-The tissue feels dense and often rolls under the fingers, compared to healthy muscle tissue.
+A massage therapist may feel that some tissue in a particular spot feels hard, creating a small nodule that’s hard and stiff.
+The tissue feels dense and often rolls under the fingers when compared to healthy muscle tissue.

 Trigger points cause that band of muscle fibers within a muscle to shorten and tighten, restricting full range of movement of the entire muscle.

-Trigger points usually feel tender when you apply pressure to them, and they often refer pain elsewhere.
+Trigger points feel tender when you apply pressure to them.

 Where several of them occur in an area, they form “constellations.”
-If one of those trigger points in the constellation is primary and the rest are satellites, it usually takes trial and error to locate and treat the primary one — and until that happens, the satellites keep reoccurring.
+If one of those trigger points in the constellation is the primary one and the rest are satellites, it takes trial and error to locate and treat the primary one — and until that happens, the satellites keep reoccurring.

 This makes them the tricksters of the nervous system, and it’s why specialists in trigger point therapy are rare and sought after.

 You can work on your own trigger points to release them.
 It helps if you’ve received trigger point work from an experienced massage therapist, but you can learn to do it yourself.
-Even then, you may prefer to have someone else work on them, especially if you have a lot of them.
+Even then, you may prefer to have a massage therapist work on them, especially if you have a lot of them.

 Even with an experienced therapist working on your trigger points, sometimes the body clearly says “no more today,” a signal to move on to another technique and schedule another session.